Indiana University Bloomington: Rankings and reputation

+Schools and programs

+Business Week ranked the undergraduate business program 8th in 2014 (3rd among public schools) and the graduate program 15th in the nation in 2008 and fourth among public schools.
+Also, Business Week gave the undergraduate program an A in teaching and an A+ in career services.
+In 2016, Business Week ranked the undergraduate program 4th in the nation, #1 among public universities.
+The 2016 ranking for "Best Undergraduate Business Schools" by Poets & Quants ranked the Kelley School of Business 7th in the nation and 2nd among public schools.
+In its 2012 rankings, Poets & Quants also ranked Kelley's MBA program 5th in the nation in producing six Fortune 500 CEOs.
+In 2017, the Economist ranked the MBA program 17th in the nation, and 22nd in the world.
+It was ranked 7th in terms of percentage increase from pre-MBA salary.

+IU Bloomington placed 13th for communication in the 2022 Shanghai Global Ranking of Academic Subjects.
+According to the 2020 Shanghai Global Academic Ranking of Subjects, SPEA is the second most highly ranked institution in the world for public administration.

+Jacobs School of Music was ranked No. 1 in the country, tied with Juilliard and Eastman School of Music by U.S. News in 2009.
+U.S. News has not published a music school ranking since then.
+The Hollywood Reporter ranked the Jacobs School of Music #4 in 2016.
+Music School Central ranked Jacobs #1 in the nation in 2014.

 Libraries

 The Indiana University Bloomington Library System supports over twenty libraries and provides access to more than 9.9 million books, 800 databases, 60,000 electronic journal titles, and 815,000 ebooks.
 The system is the 14th largest library in North America by volumes held.

 Herman B Wells Library

 IU's Herman B Wells Library holds more than 4.6 million volumes.
 Before a ceremony in June 2005, when it was renamed for IU's former president and chancellor, this building was simply called the Main Library.
 The architectural firm Eggers & Higgins designed the largely windowless, limestone paneled library, whose construction began in 1966 and was completed in 1969.
 The building contains eleven floors in the East Tower (research collection) and five floors in the West Tower (the undergraduate core collection).
 In 2014 the first floors of both towers were renovated and reintroduced as the Learning Commons and Scholars' Commons.
 The library is also home to Indiana University Press and the University Graduate School.
 It is the former home of the Information and Library Science Department, which is now hosted by Luddy Hall.

 An oft-repeated urban legend holds that the library is sinking because when it was built, engineers failed to take into account the weight of all the books that would occupy the building.
 An article in the Indiana Daily Student newspaper debunks this myth, stating, among other things, that the building rests on a 94 ft (28.6 m) thick limestone bedrock.